^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Modern treatment of typhoid fever is based on the complex application of etiotropic and pathogenetic therapy.
+Modern treatment of typhoid fever is based on the complex use of etiotropic and pathogenetic therapy.

-The entire febrile period is table 4A, then 4, 2 and 13
+The entire febrile period - table 4A, then 4, 2 and 13

-In connection with the wide spread of strains of S. Typhi, resistant to chloramphenicol.
-Ampicillin, co-trimoxazole.
-The drugs of choice were fluoroquinolones: ciprofloxacin 0.5-0.75 g twice daily after meals: ofloxacin 0.2-0.4 g twice daily in or in: pefloxacin 0.4 g twice daily inside or in / in.
-Highly effective ceftriaxone (an alternative drug) is 1.0-2.0 g IV once a day.
-Antibiotic therapy is carried out until the 10th day after the normalization of body temperature
+Due to the widespread distribution of S. typhi strains resistant to chloramphenicol, ampicillin, co-trimoxazole, fluoroquinolones have become the drugs of choice: ciprofloxacin 0.5-0.75 g twice a day after meals: ofloxacin 0.2-0.4 g twice a day orally or intravenously: pefloxacin 0.4 g twice a day orally or intravenously.
+Ceftriaxone (an alternative drug) is highly effective at 1.0-2.0 g intravenously once a day.
+Antibiotic therapy is carried out until the 10th day after normalization of body temperature.

-Immunotherapy - according to the indications (prolonged bacterial release, exacerbations, retsedivy)
+Immunotherapy - according to indications (long-term bacterial excretion, exacerbations, relapses)

-Disintoxication therapy - according to indications (typhoid status arterial hypotension, hyperthermia and other manifestations of intoxication)
+Detoxification therapy - as indicated (typhoid status, arterial hypotension, hyperthermia and other manifestations of intoxication)

-Intravenously Ringer's solution, 5% glucose solution, reopolyglucin, reamberin, etc.
+Intravenous Ringer's solution, 5% glucose solution, rheopolyglucin, reamberin, etc.

-Treatment of typhoid, in accordance with federal standards, is carried out in the following areas: antibacterial, detoxification and plasma-substituting solutions, desensitizing agents, vitamin therapy, antispasmodics, biologics, symptomatic drugs, amino acids, sugars and preparations for parenteral nutrition, hormones and their analogues (according to indications ).
+Treatment of typhoid fever, in accordance with federal standards, is carried out in the following areas: antibacterial, detoxifying and plasma-substituting solutions, desensitizing agents, vitamin therapy, antispasmodics, biopreparations, symptomatic agents, amino acids, sugars and preparations for parenteral nutrition, hormones and their analogues (as indicated).

-Until the sixth-seventh day of normal temperature, the patient must comply with bed rest, from the seventh to the eighth day they are allowed to sit, and from the tenth to the eleventh day of normal temperature, in the absence of contraindications, they are allowed to walk.
+Until the sixth or seventh day of normal temperature, the patient must remain in bed; from the seventh or eighth day, he or she is allowed to sit, and from the tenth or eleventh day of normal temperature, in the absence of contraindications, he or she is allowed to walk.

-The discharge of patients who have recovered from the hospital is made after a clinical recovery, but not earlier than 21-23 days after the temperature normalization and after receiving a double negative bacteriological study of feces and urine and a single - duodenal contents.
+Patients who have recovered from the disease are discharged from the hospital after clinical recovery, but not earlier than the 21st-23rd day from the moment the temperature returns to normal and after receiving a double negative bacteriological test of feces and urine and a single negative test of duodenal contents.

 Prognosis for typhoid fever